Catalyst Counselling

 Fees

-NDIS counselling fees may vary depending on location, funding arrangement and service agreement.
+NDIS counselling fees may vary depending on location, funding arrangement, service type and the current service agreement.

 Fees and claiming arrangements are confirmed before services commence.